-Felix Anderl is a researcher at the Peace Research Institute Frankfurt and a member of the gloknos team.
+Felix Anderl is a Professor at the University of Marburg.

 Prior to joining CRASSH, Felix worked as a research associate at the Cluster of Excellence: The Formation of Normative Orders at the University of Frankfurt.
 He was employed in a research project on opposition and dissidence in the global justice movement.
 In his PhD project, he analyzed mechanisms of rule in "global governance” with the example of the World Bank Group’s interaction with transnational protest movements.
 In 2016, he spent three months as a visiting scholar at the Elliott School of International Affairs (Washington D.C.).
 He obtained degrees in Political Science and History (B.A.) from Freiburg University and 'International Relations: Global Governance and Social Theory' (M.A.) from Jacobs University and the University of Bremen.